rpfilomeno/Cartoon-PHP-Test/README.md

 The project is broken into to folders:

 * The ``./packages/cartoon`` folder contains the required custom classes by the assessment.
 This is packaged as a local library using composer.
-* The ``./test-app`` folder contains the implemntation of the custom class based on Laravel.
+* The ``./test-app`` folder contains the implementation of the custom class based on Laravel.

 ## Requirements